| MANIC

 for City supporters that Bank Holiday Monday in August.

-and Peake pulling the stings in midfield strolled to
+Peake pulling the stings in midfield strolled to an

-bear and a string of bookings for City players in the
+and a string of bookings for City players in the first

 One of those shown the yellow card